GENERAL TERMS AND CONDITIONS

 - Neither Party shall be liable under or in relation to the Agreement or its subject matter (whether such liability arises due to negligence, breach of contract, misrepresentation or for any other reason) for any loss of profits, loss of revenue, loss of or damage to business or reputation, loss of contracts or customers, loss of any software or data, wasted management or other staff time, losses or liabilities under or in relation to a contract concluded with a third party, or indirect, punitive, special, incidental, or consequential losses or damages.
 This limitation of liability applies even if the Party has advised the other Party of the possibility of such damage.

-- The total aggregate liability of a Party towards the other Party excluding liquidated damages, under or in relation to the Agreement or its subject matter, shall not exceed an amount corresponding to the total price excluding value added tax invoiced by the Provider for the Services and Deliverables under the Agreement in the last twelve (12) months preceding the cause of the claim.
+- The total aggregate liability of a Party towards the other Party excluding liquidated damages, under or in relation to the Agreement or its subject matter, shall not exceed (a) an amount corresponding to the total price excluding VAT invoiced by the Provider for the Services under the Agreement in the last twelve (12) months preceding the cause of the claim, or (b) EUR 1,000 if the Company is using the Service free of charge during a “freemium” or “trial” subscription or similar.

 - If the breaching Party has an obligation to pay liquidated damages, the breaching Party is also liable to pay damages, however only for the part of the loss exceeding the liquidated damages.